-MacMillan shares a parking lot with Quinby House that offers limited parking to residents.
-Decals are issued to designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
+Beginning the 2014-15 academic year, MacMillan residents will be assigned a parking decal to a designated parking lots based on seniority and housing assignments on a first come, first served, space available basis.
 You can learn more about student parking at Bowdoin on the Security parking website.

 All college-owned student residences are equipped with sprinklers and alarmed for fire safety.

 MacMillan House has a card access system.
 Residents of this residence hall have 24/7 access.
 All other students have access from 7:00 a.m. to 1:00 a.m.